avikdeb/devopsproject/groovy-scripting/README.md

 <br>

 ## 4. To Run the code - GroovyConsole
-Out-of-the-box IDE is bundled with your groovy installation.
+An out-of-the-box IDE is bundled with your groovy installation.
 This is GroovyConsole and can be found in $Groovy-installation-home/bin.
 Just type: groovyconsole in command prompt and it will open.
 You can run your code from there.

 <br>

 ## 5. Setting up of a modern Text Editor - Atom ***[optional]***